 “Aren’t you tired of being the city’s cornerstone, while everyone else gets fat off your labor?”
 Machiavelli rhetorically asks during his subsequent meeting with the Teamsters.
 “Sure, the whole city depends on your work but who really cares about and looks after your families?
 Nobody but you!
 It’s time you start looking out for number one.
 It’s time to realize you wield clout.”

 Green Arrow interrupts the proceedings but not before secretly launching a smoke arrow into the room.
-As a result, everyone believes the building is on fire.
+Unaware of the charade, everyone believes the building is on fire.
 “We’ve got to get out of here, but with this crowd, what do we do?” one of villain’s minions exclaims.
 “You guys know Machiavelli’s rules,” another replies.
 “Every man for himself!”

 During the resulting chaos, Green Arrow is easily able to capture Machiavelli.
 He also points to the Teamsters as a testament to his own personal philosophy.
 “You wanted to whip these guys up into a frenzied mob,” he begins.
 “But instead, they’ve become a team, each helping the other move along.
 They know that each person’s safety depends on co-operation, on putting aside self-interests for the good of all.
 Our survival depends on helping to pull the other guy through.
 That’s a system that works, and I’ve dedicated my life to it.”